Diseases & Conditions

 Pain Management

 After surgery, you will feel some pain.
 This is a natural part of the healing process.
-Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.
+Your doctor will work to reduce your pain, which can help you recover from surgery faster.

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.